pakreinbold/PDE_Discovery_Weak_Formulation/README.md

 # PNAS_Weak_Formulation
- Codes for PNAS Paper: Using Noisy or Incomplete Data to Discover Models of Spatiotemporal Dynamics
+ MATLAB codes for PNAS Paper: Using Noisy or Incomplete Data to Discover Models of Spatiotemporal Dynamics

-In Time_Integrators all codes used to generate data sets can be found, and the data set for the Kuramoto-Sivashinsky equation is given directly (in addition to its integrator).
-References and authorship is attributed both in the codes, as well in the PNAS paper for which this directory was created.
+In Time_Integrators all MATLAB codes used to generate data sets can be found, and the data set for the Kuramoto-Sivashinsky equation is given directly (in addition to its integrator).
+References and authorship is attributed both in the MATLAB codes, as well in the PNAS paper for which this directory was created.
 Brief instructions for use are given below

 KS_Integrator_Trefethen.m : Running this directly should generate the data set in the same directory; some modification to the variable "nplt" on line 31 is necessary for different time resolutions of the stored trajectory.